edopast/HITCH8/README.md

 ## Instruction Set

 The instruction set and all related information can be found in _Instruction set.xlsx_.
+In the future, this section will be updated.

 ## Credits